-The ES3628C is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
-In a basic stand-alone configuration, it can provide direct full-duplex connections for up to 28 workstations or servers.
-When the time comes for further network expansion, you can easily build on this basic configuration by adding Fast Ethernet or Gigabit Ethernet links directly to one or more workgroup switches.
+The ES3526YA/ES3550YA are an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
+You can easily build on this basic configuration, adding direct full-duplex connections to workstations or servers.
+When the time comes for further expansion, just connect to another hub or switch using one of the Fast Ethernet or Gigabit Ethernet ports.

-In the figure below, this switch is operating as a collapsed backbone for a small LAN.
-It is providing dedicated full-duplex connections to workstations, power users, and servers
+In the figure below, the switch is operating as a collapsed backbone for a small LAN.
+It is providing dedicated 10 Mbps full-duplex connections to workstations, 100 Mbps full-duplex connections to power users, and 1 Gbps full-duplex connections to servers.